Applying for an F-1 visa

 Students may apply for university housing once they have been accepted to SCAD.
 Any full-time, enrolled student is eligible to reside in university housing; however, living in a university residence is optional.
 Because housing space is limited and assignments are made on a first-paid, first-placed basis, students should adhere to the deadlines listed.
 For more information, visit residence life and housing.

 International students who do not plan to live in university housing should prepare to stay at an area hotel until they secure off-campus housing.
 Students who plan to live off campus should arrive at least one to two weeks before the start of orientation in order to have enough time to find housing.
 For more information, students may consult the classified advertisements in sources such as District, the SCAD Savannah online news organization, or the Savannah Morning News.

-The SCAD package pickup center, located at Weston House, 231 W. Boundary St., can receive properly mailed packages for students.
+The SCAD package pickup center, located at W at the Hive, 231 W. Boundary St., can receive properly mailed packages for students.
 All packages and boxes should be prepaid and addressed to the student's residence hall room.
 If you plan to live on campus, you will receive a residence hall assignment letter listing the specific address to which mail and packages may be sent.
 For off-campus students, mail may be temporarily addressed as follows:

 c/o International Student Services Office